 How to market your beauty salon’s male waxing treatments

-As part of Professional Beauty’s Waxing & Sugaring Week (May 18-24), we gathered key information from top waxers on how to bring more men into your salon for a wax treatment and how to market male waxing services in the right way.
+We spoke to some of the UK's top waxers on how to bring more men into your salon for a wax treatment and how to market male waxing services in the right way.

 8 ways to successfully market male waxing treatments: